aignacio/ravenoc/README.md

 $ cd ravenoc
 $ tox
 ```
 The created `run_dir` folder has all the logs and waveforms (in fst format) for the run.
+To get more details of the tests please read [Tb readme](tb/README.md).

 ## <a name="intro"></a> Introduction
 RaveNoC is a configurable HDL for mesh NoCs topology that allows the user to change parameters and setup new configurations.
 In summary, the features of the RaveNoC are: